 Training or promotional presentation material, only with prior approval from the IECEx Secretariat other than for organisations covered by IECEx Certification.
 Approval to use the IECEx Logo on training material does not constitute endorsement of the training material by the IECEx

-Special care needs to be taken when a brochure or website contains a list of products where some may be covered by an IECEx Certificate of Conformity and some are not.
+Special care needs to be taken when a brochure or website contains a list of equipment where some may be covered by an IECEx Certificate of Conformity and some are not.

 The IECEx Logo shall not be used on the following:

-IECEx certified equipment or IECEx repaired product including equipment packaging or any product markings
+IECEx certified equipment or IECEx repaired equipment including equipment packaging or any equipment markings

 Business cards other than those of IECEx ExMC appointed ExCBs, ExTLs, IECEx Executive and Secretariat